Poornachandra108/Poornachandra108/README.md

 # Hi there, I'm Poorna Chandra 👋

-Business Analyst | Data Enthusiast | Lifelong Learner
+Data-driven Business Analyst with hands-on experience in analytics, automation, and performance optimization.
+Passionate about applying Data Science, Machine Learning, and AI to solve real-world business challenges.

 ---